everweij/typescript-result/readme.md

 }
 ```

-Although we agree that this might be a but cumbersome, it is a small price to pay for the benefits that you get in return.
+Although we agree that this might be a bit cumbersome, it is a small price to pay for the benefits that you get in return.
 For consistency, we recommend to always add a `readonly type` property to your custom errors.

 ### Creating a result